Terrasses du Larzac – one of France’s newest wine regions – has so much to offer

 Mourvèdre, or Monastrell, is a red wine grape variety that is often used as an ‘accent’ in red wine blends.
 It is one of the trio of grapes that are most sought after to make the iconic red wines of southern France.
 The others being Syrah and Grenache.
 Similar to Grenache Noir, Mourvèdre is also a grape of Spanish origin.
 Although it is not as well known.
 You might have also come across Mourvèdre as Mataro in countries such as the USA and Australia.

-Cinsaut, or cinsault as it’s usually spelt in France, is a very popular and widely planted French grape variety, yet little is known about its history or where it’s from.
-It’s thought to be a local Hérault red wine grape variety.
-This would make it native to the wine region of Languedoc.
-Many winemakers here have started giving Cinsaut the attention it deserves, and it has a growing reputation as the Pinot Noir of the South of France.
+Cinsaut, or cinsault as spelt in France, is a widely planted French grape variety used in red wines and rosés.
+Little is known about its history or where it’s from.
+It’s thought to be local to Hérault, a department in the wine region of Languedoc.
+Many winemakers here have finally started giving Cinsaut the attention it deserves.
+It now has a growing reputation as the Pinot Noir of the South of France.

 Like Cinsaut, Carignan is a red grape variety experiencing something of a revival, or a reawakening, in the South of France.
 True, and conversely, for years its popularity has been in decline here, its tendency to produce a plentiful supply of low quality grapes making it synonymous with Europe’s wine lake – out with the old, in with Syrah.
 However, more recently, winemakers in Languedoc and Roussillon (the latter calling the grape the Pinot of the South) have turned reflective, seeking it out as part of the region’s heritage rather than dismissing it entirely.
 As with many things in life, a shift in emphasis leads to reappraisal, a new appreciation of the value of something and, of course, remarkably different results.